Student Attendance Policy

-Evening and AHE students should contact their campus staff if the instructor does not arrive at an appointed class time.
-Additionally, if the campus is made aware of an instructor absence ahead of time, then a sign will be posted on the classroom door.
+Students taking classes online, in the evening in Columbia, MO or at a nationwide venue should contact appropriate staff if the instructor does not arrive at an appointed class time.
+Additionally, if the venue is made aware of an instructor absence ahead of time, then a sign will be posted on the classroom door.

 As stated above, the College is an attendance-taking institution.
 Financial aid is awarded to a student with the expectation that the student attends school for the period for which the assistance is awarded.
 If a student does not begin attendance in all of his or her classes, the aid must be recalculated based on the actual attendance.
 Students who are not in attendance for the courses in which they enrolled are not eligible to receive financial aid.
 Please refer to the Financial Aid section regarding attendance requirements for financial aid purposes.
 Additional information can be found in the Return of Title IV Funds Policy.